British Muslim leader sentenced to death says Bangladesh trial 'farcical'

 Bangladesh's government set up the war crimes tribunal in 2010 to investigate abuses during the 1971 conflict, angering the two biggest opposition parties, the Bangladesh Nationalist Party (BNP) and the Jamaat-e-Islami, who say the government is using the legal proceedings against them.

-In a 154-page judgment, the Bangladesh war crimes court said Mueen was in charge of operations of an al-Badr militia which opposed the independence struggle of what was then East Pakistan.
+In a 154-page judgement, the Bangladesh war crimes court said Mueen was in charge of operations of an al-Badr militia which opposed the independence struggle of what was then East Pakistan.

 The court said that in an attempt to cripple the Bengali nation's fight for independence, the group abducted intellectuals, killed them and threw them into mass graves.
 Mueen was sentenced to death by hanging.